Maggie Smith: 1969–1979: Rise to prominence and stardom

+1980–1999: Established actress

-In 1981, Smith starred in the Merchant Ivory film Quartet alongside Alan Bates and Isabelle Adjani.
+For her role on television as Mrs Silly in All for Love (1983) she received the first of her four Best Actress BAFTA TV Award nominations.
+In 1987 she starred as Susan in A Bed Among the Lentils, part of Alan Bennett's Talking Heads series, receiving a second BAFTA TV nomination.
+In 1981 Smith starred in the Merchant Ivory film Quartet alongside Alan Bates and Isabelle Adjani.
 The film premiered at the 34th Cannes Film Festival where it received positive reviews.
 Smith received her sixth BAFTA Award nomination for Best Actress for her performance as Lois Heidler.
 Smith also played the goddess Thetis in Clash of the Titans (1981).

-In 1982, she starred as Daphne Castle in the locked-room mystery film Evil Under the Sun opposite Peter Ustinov, Jane Birkin and Diana Rigg.
+In 1982 she starred as Daphne Castle in the locked-room mystery film Evil Under the Sun opposite Peter Ustinov, Jane Birkin and Diana Rigg.
 The following year, she appeared in the film Better Late Than Never alongside David Niven and Art Carney.

 She won her second Best Actress BAFTA Film Awards for her role as Joyce Chilvers in the 1984 black comedy A Private Function with Michael Palin.
 Three pigs were used in the filming of A Private Function all named Betty.
-Producer Mark Shivas was advised by Intellectual Animals UK, that the pigs used should be female and six months old, so as to not be too large or aggressive.
+Producer Mark Shivas was advised by Intellectual Animals UK that the pigs used should be female and six months old, so as to not be too large or aggressive.
 However, the pigs were "unpredictable and often quite dangerous".
 During the filming of one of the kitchen scenes, Smith was hemmed in by one of the pigs, and needed to vault over the back of it in order to escape.
-She also starred in the 1984 Hungarian-American film Lily in Love with Christopher Plummer.
+She also starred in the 1984 Hungarian–American film Lily in Love with Christopher Plummer.

 According to Smith's biographer, she referred to the film as "the ghoulash" and admitted to not understanding the Hungarian director's direction.
 She also called her co-star "Christopher Bummer".
+She won her third and fourth Evening Standard Theatre Award for Best Actress, for her role as Virginia Woolf in Edna O'Brien's play, Virginia (1981) and as Millament in The Way of the World (1984).
+She starred in the 1987 London production of Lettice and Lovage alongside Margaret Tyzack, receiving an Olivier Award nomination.
+She reprised the role in 1990, when it transferred to Broadway, and won the Tony Award for Best Actress in a Play.
+The play was written specifically for her by the playwright Peter Shaffer.
+In his New York Times review, Frank Rich wrote, "There is only one Maggie Smith, but audiences get at least three of her in Lettice and Lovage, the Peter Shaffer comedy that has brought this spellbinding actress back to Broadway after an indecently long absence and that has the shrewd sense to keep her glued to center stage."